OlehKulykov/aiap-local-validator/README.md

 ### Supported fields
-All 'App Receipt' and 'In-App Purchase Receipt' fields which are described and have a valid 'ASN.1 Field Type' are supported.
+All fields of 'App Receipt' and 'In-App Purchase Receipt' which are described and have a valid 'ASN.1 Field Type' are supported.

 https://developer.apple.com/library/archive/releasenotes/General/ValidateAppStoreReceipt/Chapters/ReceiptFields.html

+### Experimantal 'In-App Purchase Receipt' fields
+If the field of the 'In-App Purchase Receipt' was selected for output and has a 'RFC 3339 date' string format.
+Then the extra field with '_ms' prefix will be added with parsed date value in milliseconds.

 ### License